-I realise that if I want to truly care for myself, and not fall in the same hole again, I need to remember that abundance is my birthright and now, more than ever, I'm deserving as I am doing and continue to do the work on myself and with others.
+I realise that if I want to truly care for myself, and not fall into the same hole again, I need to remember that abundance is my birthright, and now, more than ever, I’m deserving as I am doing and continue to do the work on myself and with others.
 I am choosing to see rather than avoid it.

 I am noticing that I get in the way of my own progress by not seeing the person I am becoming and not giving that person the care it needs to continue serving my mission and doing the work I love.
 I know that I need to listen more to my needs and set boundaries to better care for myself.

 I also know, that now more than ever, it’s critical to work together with others, and if I want to do it without burning out, I need to learn to create those boundaries in my relationships more consciously.